YottaDB/YDBDoc/AdminOpsGuide/ydbjournal.rst

    ------------------------------------------------------------
    0000006706 jdoe-laptop jdoe         0    2018/01/29 17:30:33

-* P[ROCESSES] : Displays all processes active during the period specified implicitly or explicitly by the JOURNAL command time qualifiers.

-* S[TATISTICS]: Displays a count of all journal record types processed during the period specified implicitly or explicitly by the JOURNAL command time qualifiers.
+where;

+* PID is the process ID.

+* NODE is the name of the computer.

+* USER is the name of the user.

+* TERM if set is the terminal or pseudo terminal (e.g., :code:`/dev/pts/3`) from which the processes were connected.
+If blank, it was a process not attached to a terminal, e.g., a JOB'd process

+* JPV_TIME is the time that that process opened its first database file.
+While this is a somewhat obscure piece of data, for forensic purposes, one need not search for any database updates by that process before that time.

 The following is an example of :code:`-show=statistics` output:

   .. code-block:: bash